Your Guide in Munich, Bavaria and Southern Germany

 Munich is known the world over for its baroque churches.
 This artistic style, originally dramatic and serious, evolved over time and became lighter and more decorative.
 This development flourished in Bavaria, which today contains some outstanding examples of late baroque or rococo architecture.

 The Dreifaltigkeitskirche, or Trinity Chruch, was built in the rococo style.
 The upper part of the Bürgersaalkirche, the church in the Hall of Citizens, belongs to the earlier classical baroque style.
 Other churches, who were mostly built before the mid seventeenth century, later acquired baroque features, especially fresco paintings and rococo sculptures.

 Besides visiting these churches on the tour, we will also take a look at some of the most celebrated artists from that era, such as Ignatz Günther, Andreas Faistenberg and the Swiss architect Giovanni Antonio Viscardi.
 And of course, we cannot miss out on the highlight of rococo art and architecture, the theatrum sanctum of the St. Johann Nepomuk Church, built by the Asam brothers as their own private chapel.

-This walking tour focuses on the people of Munich.
+This combined walking and driving tour focuses on the people of Munich.
 It includes:

 a royal love affair that led to governmental crisis